rapidesign/bufferBomb/level0.md

    Remember that the goal is to push a string that goes one address beyond the location of %ebp.

-   <b>WRITE DOWN %ebp address as you will be using it later.
+   <b>write down %ebp address as you will be using it later.
 In my case:</b>

    %ebp = 0x55683350